 - The UK specification for the minimum level of sensitivity for the performance of HBsAg screening is 0.2 IU/mL.
-"This level of sensitivity can be demonstrated during assay evaluation/validation/verification through the use of a quality control calibrated to the World Health Organisation (WHO) International Standard.
-If the WHO International Standard is withdrawn or otherwise unavailable, an alternative quality control reagent can be used that must be validated for use by the UK Blood Service using that reagent."
 A UK HBsAg working standard (07/288 or equivalent) containing 0.2 IU/mL HBsAg is available from the National Institute for Biological Standards and Control (NIBSC).
-Laboratories using an assay of high analytical or dilutional sensitivity where the working standard reacts too strongly are advised to utilise the NIBSC HBsAg monitoring standard (07/286 or equivalent) set at 0.05 IU/mL in place of the working standard. - "In addition to the assay manufacturer's controls a quality control suitable for the purposes of monitoring the performance of in-vitro assays must be included at least once in each series of tests to demonstrate acceptable sensitivity of the test method.
-This control must have a unitage of 0.2 IU/mL or less.
-If the unitage is not defined by the manufacturer it can be validated by at least one of the UK Blood Services.
-Where available, the quality control should be CE or UKCA marked.
-The quality control must be manufactured by a different manufacturer to that of the assay."
-In addition to the assay manufacturer's controls, the UK working standard must be included at least once in each series of tests to demonstrate acceptable sensitivity of the test method. - No series of tests should be considered acceptable unless the result of the assay manufacturer's "controls" and the additional quality control samples have satisfied the criteria laid down.
+Laboratories using an assay of high analytical or dilutional sensitivity where the working standard reacts too strongly are advised to utilise the NIBSC HBsAg monitoring standard (07/286 or equivalent) set at 0.05 IU/mL in place of the working standard. - In addition to the assay manufacturer's controls, the UK working standard must be included at least once in each series of tests to demonstrate acceptable sensitivity of the test method. - No series of tests should be considered acceptable unless the result of the assay manufacturer's and the additional quality control samples have satisfied the criteria laid down.

-9.3.2: anti-HIV 1+2 or HIV 1+2 Ab/Ab combination
+9.3.2: anti-HIV 1+2 or HIV 1+2 Ag/Ab combination

-- Screening for both HIV p24 antigen and antibody to HIV 1+2+O in a combination assay is recommended as the serological screening approach for HIV within the UK Blood Services. - The UK requirement for the minimum level of sensitivity for the performance of HIV 1+2 serological screening is that a positive result should be obtained "during assay evaluation/validation/verification with a quality control calibrated to the WHO International Reference reagent.
-There is no specific requirement to demonstrate individual anti-HIV 2 or HIV p24 Ag reactivity.
-If the WHO International
+- Screening for both HIV p24 antigen and antibody to HIV 1+2+O in a combination assay is recommended as the serological screening approach for HIV within the UK Blood Services. - The UK requirement for the minimum level of sensitivity for the performance of HIV 1+2 serological screening is that a positive result should be obtained with the UK anti-HIV 1 working standard, available from NIBSC (99/750 or equivalent).

-Reference reagent is withdrawn or otherwise unavailable, an alternative quality control reagent can be used that must be validated for use by the UK Blood Service using that reagent." with the UK anti-HIV 1 working standard, available from NIBSC (99/750 or equivalent).
 Laboratories using an assay of higher analytical or dilutional sensitivity where the working standard reacts too strongly are advised to utilise the NIBSC HIV working standard 1/5 dilution (99/710 or equivalent) in place of the working standard.
-There is no specific requirement to demonstrate individual anti-HIV 2 or HIV p24 Ag reactivity.

-- "In addition to the assay manufacturer's controls a quality control suitable for the purposes of monitoring the performance of in-vitro assays must be included at least once in each series of tests to demonstrate acceptable sensitivity of the test method.
-Where available, the quality control should be CE or UKCA marked.
-The quality control must be manufactured by a different manufacturer to that of the assay."
-In addition to the assay manufacturer's controls, the UK working standard must be included at least once in each series of tests to demonstrate acceptable sensitivity of the test method. - No series of tests should be considered acceptable unless the result of the assay manufacturer's "controls" and the additional quality control samples have satisfied the criteria laid down.
+There is no specific requirement to demonstrate individual anti-HIV 2 or HIV p24 Ag reactivity. - In addition to the assay manufacturer's controls, the UK working standard must be included at least once in each series of tests to demonstrate acceptable sensitivity of the test method. - No series of tests should be considered acceptable unless the result of the assay manufacturer's and the additional quality control samples have satisfied the criteria laid down.